macieklamberski/feedscout/docs/quick-start.md

 - Learn about [feed discovery](/feeds/) in detail.
 - Discover [Blogrolls](/other/blogrolls) and [WebSub Hubs](/other/hubs).
-- Use different HTTP clients with [HTTP Adapters](/advanced/http-adapters).
+- Use different HTTP clients with [Custom HTTP Clients](/advanced/http-clients).
 - See the full [API Reference](/reference/).